Authority: Executive Vice Chancellor and Provost

-4.1 The PTR Committee will determine whether candidates do not meet expectations, meet expectations, or exceed expectations after a review of all materials submitted and based upon the expectations set forth in the candidate’s Statements of Mutual Expectations.
+4.1 The PTR Committee will determine whether candidates do not meet expectations, meet expectations, or exceed expectations after a review of all materials submitted and based upon the expectations set forth in the candidate’s Statement of Faculty Responsibilities.
 Exemplary cases in which a candidate exceeds expectations will be characterized by distinguished achievements, including at least one but normally a combination of the following: major teaching awards; the receipt of prestigious awards or fellowships from noteworthy national or international professional societies, academies, or granting agencies; an extraordinary quantity and/or quality of peer reviewed scholarly work published in national and international venues recognized for their excellence; extraordinary service to the department, college, university, or profession.

 4.2 Standards for Associate Professor

 Associate Professors are to be evaluated to determine if they meet, do not meet, or exceed the expectations of performance in the realms of responsibility set forth in their Statement of Faculty Responsibilities at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 In light of the SFR, they must present evidence that they are maintaining standards for promotion to associate professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.